 Of course, I understand the importance of monetization for certain media.
-(You can donate to Girls in Capes.
+It keeps the taps flowing.
+(For instance, you can donate to Girls in Capes where I write frequently.
 Please donate to Girls in Capes at the bottom of this link!).
-But that’s not what I’m hoping to do here in this space.
+But that’s not what I’m hoping to do here, in this space.
 I’m just hoping to write about the things I love—specifically about writing fiction, Buddhist studies and art, food, travel, and whatever else I can’t write about elsewhere.

 So, welcome to my blog!

 *Is “Blogging is dead” an aphorism?
 An aphorism is “a terse saying embodying a general truth or astute observation.”
 I suppose it is a terse saying, often overused by the media.
 What do you think, reader?

 After writing this opening post for my new blog, I ended up talking to my partner about the evolution of the internet over the last 20 years.
 We’ve both actively used the internet since 1998—albeit in different ways—and it’s been a fascinating journey, watching it change and evolve over time.

 We talked generally about where the internet’s been and where it’s going.
 My partner tried to explain blockchains to me, which he believes is (are?) the next big thing.
 I argued that the turning point for the internet was when Oprah joined Twitter in January 2009.
 Since then, the internet has shifted its focus from free and open information to commercialization.